Biomedical Learning and Student Training (BLaST)

 Building the Alaska BLaST Program

-Our BUILD-funded Biomedical Learning and Student Training (BLaST) program will enhance capacity for undergraduate biomedical research training and efficacy for engaging students from diverse, especially rural Alaskan, backgrounds in education and training for biomedical research careers.
+Our BUILD-funded Biomedical Learning and Student Training (BLaST) program enhances the capacity for undergraduate biomedical research training and efficacy for engaging students from diverse, especially rural Alaskan, backgrounds in education and training for biomedical research careers.

 NIH Diversity Statement